Classic Motorcycle Build

 Overall Stance

 One of the hardest and most overlooked parts of a any hardtail build is how the bike will sit when done.
-The way to check overall stance is to trial-fit everything including the motor.
+The way to check overall stance is to trial-fit everything, including the motor.
 The motor needs to be put on the frame to put weight on the front end, so you can get an accurate view of how the bike will sit.
+And don't forget the weight of the rider will bring it down some as well.

-An essential part of building any sort of chopper, bobber, or cafe racer, is getting rid of unnecessary items.
-This includes bulky fenders and gas tanks, and trimming down unnecessary electrical parts, such as signals, gauges, relays and switches.
-The ignition key was moved under the seat for a clean look.
+An essential part of building any sort of custom chopper, bobber, or cafe racer, is getting rid of unnecessary items.
+This usually includes bulky fenders and gas tanks, and trimming down unnecessary electrical parts, such as signals, gauges, relays and switches.

 Read: Custom-Wiring A Motorcycle